Coverack to St Keverne circular walk

 In English we often add a -y ending to a noun to turn it into an adjective; for example "rock" becomes "rocky".
 For many of the nouns imported from French, we add "-ic" (acidic, magnetic, artistic...).
 The equivalent in Cornish is to add -ack or -ek to the end of the word.
 Thus meynek is "stony" (men is stone), stennack means "tinny" (sten is tin).

-2. Continue ahead on the track in the direction signposted to Lowland Point until you reach a path departing from the right, just before a gate blocks the track.
+2. Continue ahead on the track in the direction signposted to Lowland Point until you reach a waymarked path departing from the right, just before a gate across the track.

 In September 1840, Customs Officers seized nearly 130 kegs of French brandy at Coverack and impounded these in the Customs House in Helford.
 However, the smugglers had customers that they were keen not to disappoint and therefore one night a large band of men broke the locks off the doors and raided the Customs House, seizing the majority of contraband, apart from 3 kegs which were left behind in recompense for the damage caused.

-3. Turn right down the steps and follow the path through one gate to reach a gate between a stone footbridge and a wooden bridge.
+3. Turn right and follow the path down a few steps then through one gate to reach a gate between a stone footbridge and a wooden bridge.

 Cornish Heath grows in the sunnier areas along the path here.